Bosma helped Rhonda navigate her blindness with confidence and gave her the opportunity to have a successful career.

 That’s when she knew.
 Something wasn’t right.

-“Things were off -- really off,” she says.
+“Things were off – really off,” she said.

 Rhonda was quickly diagnosed with pseudotumor cerebri.
 A buildup of fluid pressure was destroying her optic nerves.
 Within 10 days, Rhonda went from being a busy, active, professional mom – to being completely blind.

-Rhonda started at our rehabilitation center soon after losing her sight.
+Rhonda started vision rehabilitation at the Bosma Center for Visionary Solutions soon after losing her sight.
 There she learned how to navigate blindness with what she describes as a “can-do attitude.”
 She learned practical skills and also discovered her support community.

-She still remembers the empowering feeling of making her way alone through the busy streets of downtown Indianapolis, armed with the new mobility skills she learned at Bosma Enterprises.
+She still remembers the empowering feeling of making her way alone through the busy streets of downtown Indianapolis, armed with the new mobility skills she learned at Bosma.
+“They really taught me how to navigate the world in my blindness, and that is freeing,” she said.